dominiksalvet/vhdl-collection/README.md

 ## Documentation

-The VHDL code is documented using comment header and inline comments.
+The VHDL code is documented using comment headers and inline comments.

 ## License